AntoniosBarotsis/coronaBot/README.md

         Note that you can combine ``change`` and ``compare`` like so: ``.cv spain compare italy change``.
     - log\
         Plots a logarithmic graph instead of a linear one.
 Can be combined with ``compare``.
-    -top\
+    - top\
         Plots a bar graph with the top 10 countries in terms of c/r/d cases.
-By default it plots the top 10.
+By default it plots the top 10.\
-    -combined\
+        Extra arguments:
+        - \[number of countries\]: changes the amount of countries displayed
+        - m: Sorts countries by mortality rate
+        - r: Shows countries in reverse order
+    - combined\
         Plots a line chart with recovered, deaths and active cases.
 If you include `` c``,' + 'confirmed cases are included in the graph as well.

 You can always use ``.help`` and ``.help [command]`` for a list of commands + usage.